+From then on, Julia’s dream clearly became a reality as she proved to be ubiquitous at apparently every underground club and happening party “known to mankind”.
 Whatever she got up to virtually every night at those functions seemed immaterial.
-What mattered was that she was there.
-Somehow, looking pretty amply sufficed for scenesters to feel that she added a certain cachet to the place, provided that she could play down her notorious cockney sparrow demeanour.
-Be it as The Blitz’s door whore, The Wag’s front-of-house cashier, Taboo’s cloakroom attendant and as a host, performer or DJ in countless other dives, she quite simply bit at every disco bait.
+The only thing that mattered was her being in attendance.
+Somehow, looking pretty amply sufficed for scenesters to feel as though she added a certain cachet to the place.
+And no one would argue that she did, so long as she could play down her notorious cockney sparrow demeanour à la Babs Windsor in full-on ’60s Carry On mode.
+She was the party.
+Whether as The Blitz’s door whore, The Wag’s front-of-house cashier, Taboo’s cloakroom attendant, World’s shop assistant or as a host, performer, DJ or just as a guest in countless other dives, she quite simply bit at every disco bait.

-I would wholeheartedly wrap things up with something along the lines of “may she flutter her wings in clubland for a good while longer” if there was any indication that she’d finally decide to slow down or even drop out of the scene altogether.
+I would wholeheartedly wrap things up with something along the lines of “may she flutter her wings in clubland for a good while longer”, if there was indeed any indication that she’d finally decide to slow down, take a step back or drop out of the scene altogether.

-Scroll down and click if images don’t automatically roll out to the bottom of the page.
+Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.